-Pizza is a treat in our home, and we have it for dinner in the weekends with a glass of red wine.
-So far, crust has always been the same, I make it with the Simple Mills pizza crust flour mix (lectin free, gluten free, grain free), but I always try to spice things up with the toppings.
+Pizza is a treat in our home, and we have it for dinner on the weekends with a glass of red wine.
+So far, the crust has always been the same, I make it with the Simple Mills pizza crust flour mix (lectin-free, gluten-free, grain-free), but I always try to spice things up with the toppings.
 This past weekend I was set on trying a combination of salmon and tarragon, and because my husband was not sure if he would like that, I also made a more classic prosciutto one.

 Salmon pizza is one of my favorite things to eat

 So I decided to split the dough into four personal crusts so we don’t have to mix the salmon and prosciutto on the same crust.
 I loved both, but my favorite was from far the salmon one.
 My husband had some of both, but he preferred the prosciutto.

 You can use any cooked salmon you have around, leftovers of wild-caught salmon from another meal, or smoked salmon, I used a canned one – Alaskan, sustainably caught, BPA free – so that was pretty convenient.
 The other ingredients were: buffalo mozzarella, green olives, fresh tarragon, capers and kimchi – sriracha hot sauce, double fermented, from Wildbrine.

 The prosciutto slices had buffalo mozzarella, Italian 30 month aged Prosciutto di Parma, green olives, capers and pickled red onion.
 It was all topped with dry oregano and more extra virgin olive oil.
 Of course, you can use your crust of choice.

 For another version of salmon pizza, check out the Lectin-Free Pizza with Wild Caught Salmon and Caviar.